AgustinSRG/hls-websocket-cdn/README.md

  - [Server](./server/) - The main backend component of the CDN, implemented in the [Go](https://go.dev/) programming language.
  - [Javascript client](./client-js/) - A JavasScript client for browsers to be able to receive the streams.
+ - [Publisher client library](./client-publisher/) - A library to publish to the CDN, implemented in the [Go](https://go.dev/) programming language.

 ## Design